Share this page with social media websites

 - I am not yet approved to adopt.
 How do I start?

-A. There are close to 1,000 children photo-listed on the adoption exchange web site.
-There are several hundred who were listed, but were removed due to numerous inquiries received or have had a family selected and they are pending placement with them.
+A. There are over 1,000 children photo-listed on the adoption exchange website.
+There are several hundred who were listed, but were removed due to numerous inquiries received or have had a family selected and are pending placement with them.
 These children are still considered as "waiting" because staff are still either reading the home studies received from the numerous families or the children have a placement selected but they have not yet been placed in the identified selected home.

-Many other children do not have to be photo-listed after termination of parental rights because staff have identified a placement for them with a relative, a foster family or an adoptive family but these children are still considered "waiting" because they have not yet been placed in the identified selected home.
+Many other children do not have to be photo-listed after termination of parental rights because staff have identified a placement for them with a relative, a foster family, or an adoptive family.
+These children are still considered "waiting" because they have not yet been placed in the identified selected home.
 Other children are not photo-listed because of their medical or therapeutic needs and they are not ready for adoption.Q.
 What is adoption?

 A. Adoptive families provide a permanent home for children.
 This lifelong commitment requires that they provide for the short- and long-term needs of a child through adulthood.
 Adoptive families provide for the emotional, mental, physical, social, educational, and cultural needs according to the child's developmental age and growth.Q.
 What is required to become an adoptive parent?